dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/events/simple-logging.md

 [!code-csharp[CustomFilter](../../../../samples/core/Miscellaneous/Logging/SimpleLogging/Program.cs?name=CustomFilter)]

 > [!TIP]
-> Filtering like this or using any of the other options shown here is more efficient than filtering in the LogTo delegate.
+> Filtering using custom filters or using any of the other options shown here is more efficient than filtering in the LogTo delegate.
 This is because if the filter determines the message should not be logged, then the log message is not even created.

 ## Message contents and formatting